-G, are not exactly known and can vary based on operating conditions.
+G, are not kownown exactly and can vary based on operating conditions.
 For example, the system dynamics can vary:

-You can model such systems as a set of LTI models and create an LTI array to store the collection of these models.
-Then, use the SISO Design to design a controller for a nominal plant in the array and analyze the controller design for the set of plants.
+You can model such systems as a set of LTI models stored in an LTI array.
+You can then use Control System Designer to design a controller for a nominal plant from the array and analyze the controller design for the entire set of plants.

-Control System Toolbox™
+Control System Toolbox™:

-Simulink® Control Design™
+Simulink® Control Design™:

-Robust Control Toolbox™
+Robust Control Toolbox™:

-System Identification Toolbox™
+System Identification Toolbox™:

-The first step is to construct the LTI array for the combinations of and .
+Construct an LTI array for the combinations of and .

 wn = [1,1.5,2]; zeta = [.2,.5,.8]; ct = 1; for ct1 = 1:length(wn) for ct2 = 1:length(zeta) zetai = zeta(ct2); wni = wn(ct1); G(1,1,ct) = tf(wni^2,[1,2*zetai*wni,wni^2]); ct = ct+1; end end size(G)

 9x1 array of transfer functions.
 Each model has 1 outputs and 1 inputs.